JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * The service has to be installed on the same machine where the TeamCity server is installed.
 * The address of the TeamCity server, TeamCity authentication token, and list of artifact directories must be provided in the configuration file.
-  By default, the service expects it to be located in `config/application.properties`.
+  By default, the service expects them to be located in `config/application.properties`.
-* To use a target S3 storage, the tool needs AWS credentials on the machine.
+* To use S3 storage as the target, the tool needs AWS credentials on the machine.
-  AWS credentials can be supplied using [any supported method](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).
+  The AWS credentials can be supplied using [any supported method](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).

 ## Command Line Options